Surface Approximation via Asymptotic Optimal Geometric Partition: Conclusion and Discussion

-As one of the error-driven approaches, our PCA-based energy is closely linked with the CVT energy thus penalizes the "broken patches".
-Besides the efficiency for energy evaluation, its anisotropic property and automatically capturing sharp features are well suited for surface remeshing.

-Using a discrete variational optimization framework, the number of triangles of input mesh and its quality will influence our remeshing result.
-Generally speaking, the output from 3D scanners can be used directly.
-For triangular mesh with insufficient samples, subdivision of triangles is needed as preprocessing to obtain a denser input mesh.
+In this paper, a surface partition approach is proposed to achieve the optimal asymptotic behavior in approximation theory.
+Different from previous proxy-driven approaches, our PCA-based energy has the ACVT nature to penalize the disconnectedness.
+It allows the more efficient merging-swapping optimization framework without the need to ensure the connectedness during optimization.

+The approximation quality is illustrated through the comparison of polygonal/triangular representations of different remeshing methods.
+When the application requires polygonal approximation or noise robustness approximation, our method outperforms others.
+Meshlab and our method are at the same level for triangular representation for non-noisy data.

+Our partition result and polygonal approximation are guaranteed to provide the asymptotic optimal $L^\infty$ approximation.
+On the other hand, the triangular approximation lacks the optimality.
+The suboptimal nature inherited from the QEM contraction is a limitation of this work.
+Also, the QEM contraction does not detect or prevent global self-intersections of the generated meshes.
+The results can be benefited from extra computations, i.e., intermediate try-and-test steps.
+Starting from the optimal partition, improving the approximation quality for the triangular meshes will be the major direction for our future work.

-Implicitly incorporating PCA of surface patches is a powerful way to provide a concise geometric representation, which is well demonstrated through the examples in our paper.
-Moreover, it seems to offer interesting alternatives for other types of approximation problems, such as the surface approximation problem arising from point cloud data, the height field approximation problem coming from images, etc. We will investigate these problems in the future.
+Implicitly incorporating PCA over the surface patches is a powerful way to provide a concise geometric representation.
+Moreover, it seems to offer interesting alternatives for the approximation problems of other data types, such as the point cloud data, the images, etc. We will investigate these problems in the future.

 \appendices